Juerd/azu/README.md

 assuming that the rest of the filename is a valid domain name and the origin of the zone file.

-Note that when using multiple zone file, `--origin` is not of much help.
+Note that when using multiple zone files, `--origin` is not of much help.
 Using multiple files in one command only makes sense if the origins can be derived from the filenames or if the files have $ORIGIN at the top.